apc-999/apc-999.github.io/manual.md

 1. Access the **Admin** page.
 2. Here, you can:
    - Update user details (username, role, profile image).
+Profile image may not work on pythonanywhere due to a limitation of the free hosting site, it does however work locally.
    - Reset user passwords.
    - View all registered users.